 Pursuant to 42C.F.R.§447.502, the definition of BFSF for purposes of Average Manufacturers Price (AMP), Best Price (BP), and Average Sales Price (ASP):

-What To Do Now and Key Considerations to Mitigate Risk
+What To Do With Pharmaceutical Pricing Regulations & How to Mitigate Risk

 • Inventory your contracts and evaluate if you have sufficient BFSF documentation.